norman/ambry/README.md

 ## Installation

-    gem install prequel
+    gem install norman

 ## Compatibility

-Prequel has been tested against these current Rubies, and is likely compatible with others.
+Norman has been tested against these current Rubies, and is likely compatible with others.
 Note that 1.8.6 is not supported.

 * Ruby 1.8.7 - 1.9.2